vicharemakrand/RoomexTest/README.md

 3. Integration tests - wrote for the controller

 4. Use of IOC - to save time - did not implemented

+5. api url is hardcoded in the app.service.ts